junxit/us-congress-bills-116/bill.md

 legis-num: H.R.
 3401
 congress: 116th CONGRESS
 session: 1st Session
-chamber: In the Senate of the United States,
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # H.R.
 3401

-That the bill from the House of Representatives (H.R.
-3401) entitled “An Act making emergency supplemental appropriations for the fiscal year ending September 30, 2019, and for other purposes.”, do pass with the following
+> Making emergency supplemental appropriations for the fiscal year ending September 30, 2019, and for other purposes.

-*Strike out all after the enacting clause and insert:*
+That the following sums are appropriated, out of any money in the Treasury not otherwise appropriated, for the fiscal year ending September 30, 2019, and for other purposes, namely: